 Fitzgerald’s elegantly simple work captures the spirit of the Jazz Age and embodies America’s obsessions with wealth, power, and the promise of new beginnings. – – Jay Gatsby is still in love with Daisy, whom he met during the war when he was penniless.
 Having made himself wealthy through illegal means, he now lives in a mansion across the bay from the home of Daisy Buchanan, who has since married for money.
 Holding on to his illusion of Daisy as perfect, he seeks to impress her with his wealth, and uses his new neighbor, Nick Carraway, (our narrator), to reach her.
 Daisy’s wealthy but boring husband is cheating on her.
 When his mistress is killed in an accident caused by Daisy, Gatsby covers for her and takes the blame.
 The result is a murder and an ending which reveals the failure of money to buy love or happiness.

-I picked up Gatsby to try and satisfy a couple reading challenges and it’s come highly recommended to me from several people.
-Low and behold, then I see that the movie is coming out and I have to read it before I see it so my mind’s eye can paint it’s own untainted picture.
+I picked up Gatsby* to try and satisfy a couple reading challenges and it came highly recommended to me from several people.
+Low and behold, when I saw that the movie was coming out, I had to read it before I saw it so my mind’s eye can paint it’s own untainted picture.

 From seeing the movie trailer, the actress that plays Daisy is well cast.
 Her mesmerizing voice charms the men around her in the book, although the audiobook narrator’s voice does not do the character justice.
 Nick, the book’s narrator, did not seem very deep and his relationships with the other characters are rather superficial.
 Gatsby seems to use Nick as a pawn just to get closer to Nick’s cousin, Daisy.

 While most of the time my enjoyment of a book really depends on my emotional attachment to the characters, for the Great Gatsby my enjoyment really stemmed from losing myself in a different lavish time with their fancy cars, fancy parties and fancy people with dark, mysterious secrets.
-I certainly see why this book is so popular, worth reading and I can’t wait to check out the movie too.
+I certainly see why this book is so popular, worth reading and I’m going to have to watch the movie again.